evitanegara/BBC-News-Topic-Classification-with-Machine-Learning/README.md

 ![image](https://github.com/user-attachments/assets/8b5e4168-db2a-428c-a802-3874baa377e5)

-## 🔍 Highlights
+## Highlights

-- SVM with TF-IDF delivered top accuracy and precision across all categories
+- SVM with TF-IDF delivered the highest accuracy (97.75%), excelling in precision and recall across all five categories—especially effective in distinguishing semantically close classes like business and tech.
-- Naïve Bayes with Bag-of-Words achieved matching accuracy using a simpler feature representation
+- Naïve Bayes with Bag-of-Words achieved a matching accuracy (97.75%) despite its simplicity, showcasing strong generalization and high recall on the politics and entertainment categories.
-- Random Forest with TF-IDF maintained strong consistency and interpretability
+- Random Forest with TF-IDF maintained robust performance (97.46%) with a strong balance of interpretability and accuracy, particularly excelling in sport and business classifications.
-- All models performed best on the sport category, and weakest on tech due to semantic overlap in vocabulary
+- Sport category was most consistently predicted correctly across all models, indicating strong signal clarity and distinguishable vocabulary patterns.
+- Tech category posed the most challenges, often confused with business due to shared terminology and overlapping content themes.

 ---

 ## Key Takeaways

-- Preprocessing matters
+- Model-Feature Synergy Matters: SVM paired best with TF-IDF, while Naïve Bayes performed best with BoW—highlighting the importance of aligning model type with feature representation.
+- TF-IDF Improves Precision: Particularly effective in filtering out common terms and amplifying discriminative features for nuanced topics.
+- No Resampling Required: Balanced class distribution allowed for fair comparison without needing under/over-sampling methods.
-  Token normalization and stopword removal significantly improved feature quality
+- Preprocessing Drives Performance: Lemmatization, lowercasing, and stopword removal significantly reduced noise and improved classification clarity.

-- TF-IDF excels in precision
-  Especially effective for distinguishing categories with similar vocabulary patterns

-- Model synergy
-  Each algorithm performed best when paired with suitable feature types (SVM with TF-IDF, Naïve Bayes with BoW)

-- No resampling needed
-  Balanced class distribution enabled fair and unbiased model evaluation

 ---

 # Contact